alphagov/pay-tech-docs/source/documentation/05-payment-overview.md

 ![](https://s3-eu-west-1.amazonaws.com/pay-govuk-documentation/flow-payment-details-page.png)

-GOV.UK Pay will then attempt to validate the payment with the appropriate Payment Service Provider (PSP).
-There are four possible outcomes from this validation:
+GOV.UK Pay will then attempt a payment authorisation through the Payment Service Provider (PSP).
+This checks with the card issuer whether there are sufficient funds available to make this payment and also carries out some anti-fraud checks.

-- payment successful
-- payment fails either because it is declined or the user chooses to cancel
-- payment fails due to a technical error
-- payment fails because it is cancelled by your service

-Regardless of the payment outcome, GOV.UK Pay will then return the user to the `return_url` you provided in the initial request.

-The `return_url` should specify a page on your service.
-When the user visits the `return_url`, your service should:

-- match the returning user with their payment (with a secure cookie, or a secure random ID string included in the `return_url`)
-- check the status of the payment using an API call

-See the payment outcome sections for more details on the user experience for each scenario.

-See the [Integration details](https://govukpay-docs.cloudapps.digital/#integration-details) section for more details about how to match the user to the payment.

 #### Payment Flow: Payment successful

-If the details are valid and the payment is approved by the PSP, the user is then taken to a payment confirmation page, still hosted by GOV.UK Pay:
+If the details are valid and the payment is approved by the PSP, the user is then taken to a payment confirmation page, still hosted by GOV.UK Pay, where the user decides whether or not to complete their payment:

 ![](https://s3-eu-west-1.amazonaws.com/pay-govuk-documentation/flow-payment-confirm-page.png)

-The user clicks confirm, and will:
+If the user decides to complete the payment, they click confirm, and will:

 - receive a confirmation email (if you have chosen to send these using GOV.UK Pay)
-- be re-directed to your `return_url` page which will then send the user to your payment confirmation page.
+- be re-directed to your `return_url` page which will then send the user to your payment confirmation page

 ##### Confirmation email